 More information about these options can be found in the relevant sections below.

 Yes.
 In most cases you will be able to use part of your severance or redundancy package to give your pension a boost.
-Depending on what is being offered by your employer, this can be done in 1 of 2 ways:
+Depending on what is being offered by your employer, boosting your pension can be done in 1 of 2 ways:

 You can ask for part of your severance package to be paid into your pension as a one-off Additional Voluntary Contribution (AVC).

-This will be tax free, as long as it’s within your Annual Allowance (see tax implications below).
+This will be tax free, as long as it’s within your Annual Allowance and Lifetime Allowance (see tax implications below).

 And, when it’s time to retire, the money you’ve paid in through AVCs can be taken in a different way to your main Scheme pension.
 This includes taking it as a lump sum, subject to tax, or transferring it to another scheme.